TatuLund/GridFastNavigation/README.md

 ## Release notes

+### Version 2.1.11
+- Added possibility to add save shortcuts (see: issue #49)
+- setSaveWithCtrlS(true) -> CTRL+S does save and close editor

 ### Version 2.1.10
-- Solving issue 42: Clarifying setOpenEditorWithSingleClick(true) JavaDoc.
+- Solving issue #42: Clarifying setOpenEditorWithSingleClick(true) JavaDoc.
 Using it will prevent Grid's item click event and selection event getting the click.

 ### Version 2.1.9
 - Changed getItem() in selected events to use DataCommunicator, requires Vaadin 8.2+